Victoria County History Project

 No VCH town or village histories had been published for the historic counties of Cumberland and Westmorland before the VCH Cumbria project was launched in 2010; the only parts of Cumbria previously to have been researched in detail by the VCH were the Furness and Cartmel areas, which were formerly in Lancashire and are covered in VCH Lancashire, Volume VIII (published in 1910).
 So, for the bulk of the county the VCH Cumbria project is starting from scratch: READ MORE

-- a team of over 100 volunteers from across Cumbria has compiled brief histories, which we call Jubilee Digests for each of the 344 parishes/townships in the county, forming a springboard for future work.
-You can access these via our Interactive Map or the search engine
+- a team of over 100 volunteers from across Cumbria has compiled brief histories for each of the 345 parishes/townships in the county, forming a springboard for future work.
+You can access these through the Cumbria County History Trust (CCHT) website.

-- a smaller core of volunteers has embarked on researching and writing full parish/township histories to the VCH template, which will eventually form part of the national work of local historical reference
+- a smaller core of volunteers are researching and writing full parish/township histories to the VCH template, which will eventually form part of the national work of local historical reference